dss-extensions/dss_capi/README.md

 ## Extra features

 Besides most of the COM methods, some of the unique DDLL methods are also exposed in adapted forms, namely the methods from `DYMatrix.pas`, especially `GetCompressedYMatrix` (check the source files for more information).
+Also check the [list of known differences](https://github.com/dss-extensions/dss_capi/blob/master/docs/known_differences.md) for extra methods and options.

 ## Download